November. 2005. 11:45 a.m. Maggiano’s Little Italy. St. Louis.

 Three value-based touches given without expectation of any direct return.

-The result was that she told her boss I was the best sales trainer in town.
+The result was that she told her boss the guy who ran Yellow-Tie was the best sales trainer in town.

 That’s how relationship marketing works.